MuhammadAbuBakar95/llvm-team/README.txt

 ##### build

 The llvm passes are built as shared objects (.so files).
 These files should be built by your label in the Makefile under the 'build' directory.
+The shared objects need to be run with the 'opt' tool

 ##### Makefile

-Single project wide Makefile to build your llvm passes.
-Use separate labels for your passes.
+Single project wide Makefile; use separate labels to build your llvm passes.

 ##### docs

-Add information about each individual person's update and some documentation about the code written and run instructions.
+Add documentation for the code along with run instructions.